-As indicated in the ECHA Guidance R.7a, it is possible to combine the comet assay and the MN test into a single study.
+We also note that, as indicated in the ECHA Guidance R.7a, it is possible to combine the comet assay and the MN test into a single study.
 The combination study can help reduce the number of tests performed and the number of animals used while providing useful information on the potential of the Substance to induce chromosomal aberration and gene mutation.